sethkor/s3kor/README.md

 ## List - ls
 Nothing special here.
 Just remember S3 has prefixes, not directory paths.

-You can list all versions if you like, the version d is outputted first:
+You can list all versions if you like, the version id is outputted first:

 ```
       --all-versions     List all versions